 I sat down with Kevin Hooper to learn more about his decision to pay off his mortgage early instead of investing more.
 Specifically, Kevin Hooper and his wife made the decision to become mortgage-free in a Chicago suburb with two young children.
 They did it in just five years.

 In this interview, Kevin shares why they wanted to become mortgage free and details their unique mortgage payoff process.
-Plus, he also offers a peek inside their lives now when he shares what they are doing with the money they freed up paying off the mortgage early.
+Plus, he also offers a peek into their lives now when he shares what they are doing with the money they freed up to pay off the mortgage early.

 Why They Wanted to Pay Off The Mortgage Early